 In this post, we are going to discuss what crowdfunding and crowdsourcing can do for your company.
 Here’s a breakdown of the post content:

-Crowdsourcing has actually existed for a very long time, crowdsourcing simply pertains to the act of creating collaboration networks.
-The internet has allowed creating new and innovative approaches to remote work, allowing people to exchange over the internet any typology of work which can be delivered digitally.
+Crowdsourcing has actually existed for a very long time, the term simply refers to the act of creating collaboration networks.
+Over the past few decades, the internet has allowed creating new and innovative approaches to remote work, allowing people to exchange over the internet any type of work which can be delivered digitally.

-The reason why crowdsourcing has become so popular relates to the fact that entrepreneurs starting digital businesses need to manage a workforce differently.
-These are some of the trends in human resources management that crowdfunding is able to address:
+The reason why crowdsourcing has become so popular is connected to the fact that entrepreneurs starting digital businesses need to manage the workforce bearing in mind the needs of a firm which may have unique needs.
+These are some of the trends in human resources management that crowdfunding is able to address are the following:

 But that’s not all.
 Crowdsourcing is actually a very versatile and inclusive form of collaboration whereby organisations are able to use the internet as a technology to simplify people involvement.